sfaist/docs/handbook/pricing.md

 * Other: (49,000 / 1,000) * $1.00 = $49
 * Total: $99.50

+For reference, most major retailers have a catalog with 1,000 to 10,000 SKUs.

 ## Enterprise

 We offer yearly plans and support agreements for enterprise customers.
-You can find more details on the [contracts](./contracts) page.
+You can find more details on the [Contracts](./contracts) page.

 ## Benefits